Skip to main content

 Cordycep mushrooms

-Mushrooms are antioxidant powerhouses and cordyceps are no different.
+Mushrooms are antioxidant powerhouses, and cordyceps are no different.

 Aside from lessening oxidative stress, cordycep mushrooms help to lower cortisol levels as well as the risk for diabetes (5,6).
 Aside from cooking with them, cordycep mushrooms also come in capsule form.
-Unfortunately, there has yet to be any form of indication on the optimal dose.
+Unfortunately, there has yet to be any form of indication of the optimal dose.
 However, it should be mentioned that studies use a dose of 1000-3000 mg daily.

 Ginseng